istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 network, and listener filters, and transport sockets) are not affected and continue to follow `MERGE` semantics.

-- **Added** implementation of the Gateway API AllowInsecureFallback feature in the client certificate validation logic.
+- **Added** implementation of the Gateway API `AllowInsecureFallback` feature in the client certificate validation logic.
-This feature allows gateway to request client certificate and try to validate it, but if the client does not present a certificate or certificate is not valid, gateway will still allow the connection.
-By default, Istio will populate `x-forward-client-cert` HTTP header, so when AllowInsecureFallback is enabled, the backend can verify certificate instead of the gateway, if AllowInsecureFallback is enabled.
+  This feature allows a gateway to request a client certificate and try to validate it, but if the client does not present a certificate, or the certificate is not valid, the gateway will still allow the connection.
+By default, Istio populates the `x-forwarded-client-cert` HTTP header, so when `AllowInsecureFallback` is enabled, the backend can verify the certificate instead of the gateway.
   ([Issue #60018](https://github.com/istio/istio/issues/60018))

 - **Added** support for configuring HTTP/2 keepalive PING settings on upstream connections through `DestinationRule`.